 Master of Arts in History

-Our master's in history focuses on social and political history in the United States, Europe, Latin America and the Caribbean to properly address the needs of students who seek a thorough understanding of history and historiography.
+Our master's in history, which is now available fully online, focuses on social and political history in the United States, Europe, Latin America and the Caribbean to properly address the needs of students who seek a thorough understanding of history and historiography.

 Students admitted to our program will select one of the following options with consultation and approval of their graduate committee.
 The student’s graduate committee may require completion of more than the minimum number of semester credit hours indicated and specify courses to be included in the student’s individual degree.
 These options include: